dhruvdcoder/dhruvdcoder.github.io/_posts/2020-01-22-wandb-allennlp.md

 ### Update: AllenNLP has discarded `CallbackTrainer` which is heavily used in this setup.
 Hence, this tutorial and the micro-library will only work with AllenNLP v0.9.0.

+### Update (06/18/2020): Working to update the wandb-allennlp package to support AllenNLP v1.0.
+The current WIP version can be found in the [allennlp\_v1.0](https://github.com/dhruvdcoder/wandb-allennlp/tree/allennlp_v1.0) branch.
+Contributions are welcome.

 # Introduction

 Are you a fan of [AllenNLP](https://allennlp.org)?
 Do you have a hard time tuning the hyperparameters for your NLP projects?
 Well, you've come to the right place.
 After looking around for some time, I have found the setup that works best for my NLP projects.
 In this post, I will introduce this setup and a micro-library I built which can aid in using this set up in your projects.